ashishkr45/MERN-Development-Journal/README.md

 - **Projects**: Hands-on projects showcasing MERN skills.
 - **Resources**: Links to tutorials, articles, and tools.

+## Course
+I am following the course [100xDevs Cohort 3.0](https://harkirat.classx.co.in/new-courses) as part of my MERN stack learning journey.

 ## Goals
 - Develop a strong foundation in the MERN stack.
 - Build full-stack applications using best practices.
 - Document the journey for future reference and sharing.

-## Course I'm following
-- harkirat cohort 3.0

 ## Acknowledgments
 This repository is part of my continuous learning journey, inspired by the vibrant developer community.